Expert: Lack of oxygen killed George Floyd, not drugs

 Chauvin, 45, is charged with murder and manslaughter in Floyd's death May 25.
 Floyd was arrested outside a neighborhood market after being accused of trying to pass a counterfeit $20 bill.
 Bystander video of Floyd crying that he couldn't breathe as onlookers yelled at the white officer to get off him sparked protests and scattered violence around the U.S.

-In his testimony, Tobin explained that just because Floyd was talking and shown moving on video doesn’t mean he was breathing adequately.
-He said that a leg movement seen in the footage was involuntary, and that a person can continue to speak until the airway narrows to 15%, after which “you are in deep trouble.”
+Tobin also testified that just because Floyd was talking and can be seen moving on video doesn’t mean he was breathing adequately.
+He said a leg movement seen in the footage was an involuntary sign of a fatal brain injury, and that a person can continue to speak until the airway narrows to 15%, after which “you are in deep trouble.”

 Officers can be heard on video telling Floyd that if he can talk, he can breathe.